jlgerber/cpp_happy_fun_time/session_01/session01.md

 ```
 #include<>
 ```
 and
 ```
 #include ""
 ```
 The difference between the two forms is actually implementation dependent technically, but all of the implementations implement the following behavior:

 The *#include ""* form searches first in the same directory as the file in which the include directive exists, then searches in directories explicitly passed to the compiler by the include flag, and finally in predefined locations specific to each OS.

 The *#include <>* form only searches for the target file in any include paths passed to the compiler via the include flag, and then in predefined locations specific to each OS.

 As an example, the directive ```#include <iostream>``` imports the iostream library which makes a number of functions and classes available to us in the ```std``` namespace.
-A namespace is a label used to disambiguate symbol names in an attempt to avoid clashes.
+A namespace is a label used to disambiguate variable names in an attempt to avoid clashes.
 Namespaces prefix labels and are joined using '::'.
 For example ```std::cout``` from above references *cout* in the *std* namespace.

 ## The main function